 Skip the expensive store-bought bottles!
-This homemade pomegranate liqueur recipe combines fresh pomegranate with vodka for a vibrant ruby-red liqueur that’s perfect for seasonal cocktails.
+This homemade pomegranate liqueur recipe combines fresh pomegranate with homemade grenadine and vodka for a vibrant and fruity ruby-red liqueur that’s perfect for seasonal cocktails.
 With just 3 simple ingredients (and a little patience), you’ll create a naturally flavored liqueur that rivals anything from the liquor store, at a fraction of the price.
+That’s right.
+More pomegranate flavor than any artificially flavored and overly syrupy liqueurs, for less money!

-When you’ve been developing cocktail recipes for years and years, you tend to collect a lot of obscure liqueurs.
+When you’ve been developing cocktail recipes for over a decade, you tend to collect a lot of obscure liqueurs.
 While some are definite winners, others can be a let down flavor-wise.
 Not to mention, it’s expensive.
-And then you’ve got the whole storage thing to deal with— I’d be lying if I told you the odd bottle didn’t go missing in the back of a cabinet or two. 😬
+And then you’ve got the whole storage thing to deal with— I’d be lying if I told you the odd bottle or two didn’t go missing in the back of a cabinet or shelf. 😬

 Luckily, making your own liqueurs is a fun and easy way to create unique and flavorful cocktails at home!
 And as a bonus, they are super giftable, too!
 I first started making liqueurs with my homemade limoncello recipe, and since then I’ve created quite a few seasonal sips!
 They do take a bit of time on the front end, but the process is super straightforward and easy!

 Homemade liqueurs are awesome for adding a bit of seasonal flavor to classic cocktails like rum daiquiris and iconic spritzes.
-They also make excellent gifts, too!
 Not to mention, once you get started making liqueurs, it’s a super fun way to flex your creativity and add a bit of excitement to just about any drink!

 why this pomegranate liqueur recipe works: